oktytncy/OCI/remote_peering/remote_peering.md

     ![image10](print_screen/10.png)

-13. Create an instance in the VNC-A-Hub with the following attributes.
+13. Create an instance in VNC-A-Hub with the following attributes.

     ```shell
     Name: instance-A